Roloway monkey: Threats

-The Roloway monkey is a very threatened species, being labeled as an endangered species by the IUCN in 2008.
-As the population of the monkeys continued to rapidly decline, and the hunting and habitat loss continued, the species was moved up to critically endangered, meaning conservation is more needed than ever.
+The Roloway monkey was assessed as an endangered species by the IUCN in 2008.
+As their population continued to rapidly decline, and the hunting and habitat loss continued, the species was moved up to critically endangered, so conservation is more needed than ever.
 In addition to this title by the IUCN, the Roloway monkey is one of the top three most threatened monkeys on the west coast of Africa.
 Other sources have suspected that the Roloway is in fact the top most threatened primate in the entire continent of Africa.